 Try to find hotels with gyms

 A surprising number of hotels do actually have gyms.
-Of course, it’s more common in expensive high-class hotels with lots of space.
+Of course, it’s more common at expensive high-class hotels with lots of space.
 Most 5-star hotels allow you to work out as you please.

 If you’re a business traveler who likes to stay in shape, try to find take advantage of the gym facilities that many hotels provide.
 It will be different every time, but even with basic equipment, you can get some nice workouts in.

 Alternatively, you can find a local gym in the city you’re visiting.
 In most places, you can find gyms with cheap day passes.